yuvalsol/POCOGenerator/README.md

 Demo code [SkipAndStopDemo/Program.cs](Demos/SelectingObjects/SkipAndStopDemo/Program.cs "SkipAndStopDemo/Program.cs").

 The demo demonstrates how to _skip_ database objects from POCO generating and how to _stop_ the generator from continuing generating POCOs.
-This is a dynamic way of picking which database objects to process by utilizing events `Skip` and `Stop` properties.
+This is a dynamic way of picking which database objects to process by utilizing the `Skip` and `Stop` properties while the generator is running.

-At first, all the data objects - tables, views, procedures, functions, TVPs - are selected.
+At first, all the database objects - tables, views, procedures, functions, TVPs - are selected.

 ```cs
 generator.Settings.IncludeAll = true;
 ```

-Then the generator start running.
+Then the generator starts running.

-For each table, the generator fires the event `TableGenerating` **before** generating a table POCO.
+For each table, the generator fires the event `TableGenerating` **before** generating a POCO out of the table.
 If the event argument's `Skip` property is set to `true`, the generator will skip generating a POCO from that table and continue to the next one.

 The generator fires the event `TablesGenerated` **after** it has finished processing all the tables.
-Once the event argument's `Stop` property is set to `true`, the generator will stop generating POCOs out of the rest of the data objects.
+Once the event argument's `Stop` property is set to `true`, the generator will stop generating POCOs out of the rest of the database objects.

 ```cs
 IGenerator generator = GeneratorFactory.GetConsoleGenerator();